bnosac/pattern.nlp/README.md

          10                fr        7       <NA>      <NA>           <NA>      21        ?         .          ?
 ```

+More information about these tags can be found at http://www.clips.ua.ac.be/pages/mbsp-tags
 ## Installation

 First install Python version 2.5+ (not version 3) and the pattern package (https://github.com/clips/pattern).
 Mark that the pattern package is released under the BSD license.